Skip to main content

 Java and JavaScript for Android devices; Swift for Apple iPhones and iPads

-JavaScript is the No. 1 most popular language, used by 65% of developers.
+JavaScript is the No. 1 most commonly used programming language, used by 64% of developers.
 Companies like Facebook, Twitter, Gmail, and YouTube depend on it to create dynamic and interactive web pages.
 That’s because it has several strengths:

-• Beginner friendliness.
-Its forgiving, flexible syntax makes it easy to learn.
+• Beginner friendliness: Its forgiving, flexible syntax makes it easy to learn programming in 2024.

-Although hypertext markup language (HTML) and Cascading Style Sheets (CSS) are markup languages rather than strictly programming languages, together they’re the second most popular, used by 55% of developers.
+Although Hypertext Markup Language (HTML) and Cascading Style Sheets (CSS) are markup languages rather than strictly programming languages, together they’re the second most commonly used programming language, used by 53% of developers.
 They work hand-in-hand with languages such as JavaScript to make web pages possible.

 HTML is the backbone of a web page.
 It lays out the page and tells browsers how to display it.
 An especially useful feature is the ability to hyperlink to other web pages and media files.